zadewg/tattletale/README.md

 When the attacker can reproduce the redacted file before it is compressed, a straight forward comparaison can be carried out.
 This is the case with text documents.

-By mimicking the exact same font and format, a lot of approximaions to *R* can be derived.
+By mimicking the exact same font and format, a lot of approximaions to *R* can be quickly derived.
 This templates should then be compressed with *Q1*, redacted, and then recompressed with *Q2*.
 The following python code compresses an image with a given quality factor [1, 100].

  ``` Python
 import StringIO